JACKMCDONNELL/Stata-fellows/README.md

 additionally, Stata has some nice materials taking the user through the auto.dta data set that I shamelessly reused for purposes of our first session.
 For more on this, pull *getting_started_auto.pdf*.
 It explains each line of code and provides visual examples of how to access relevant commands via the drop-down boxes (something I don't always remember to do).

+## session 2 - data management

+the second session deals with data management in Stata.

+We'll look at **two data sets**:

+- *auto.dta* - this is a preloaded teaching data set that comes installed with Stata.
+- *SarahsSTATAtest.dta* - this is a Stata file that has been created by [Sarah Worley](https://www.linkedin.com/in/sarah-worley-bba82816/) and [Wei Liu](https://www.linkedin.com/in/wei-liu-2ab97b156/) for purposes of this course.
+This file contains completely made up data - there are no patient privacy concerns.

+we'll look at one do file, *introduction and basics.do*

+there is one log file, *introduction and basics.log*

+there is also one short power point, *introduction_basics_ppt.pptx*

+additionally, Stata has some nice materials taking the user through the auto.dta data set that I shamelessly reused for purposes of our first session.
+For more on this, pull *getting_started_auto.pdf*.
+It explains each line of code and provides visual examples of how to access relevant commands via the drop-down boxes (something I don't always remember to do).